Dental Implants in Paradise Valley, AZ

 The most common issue with a missing tooth is how it affects the appearance of your smile.
-Most patients are self-conscious and embarrassed about missing a tooth, and it might affect their confidence in their smile.
-Many people with a missing tooth go through great pains to talk and smile differently so their tooth loss is not noticeable, even going so far as to smile with their mouth closed and speak behind their hand.
+Most patients are self-conscious and embarrassed about missing a tooth which affects their self-confidence.
+If you have a missing tooth, you may go through great pains to speak and smile so that the gap in your smile isn't noticeable.
+Worse yet, you may stop smiling altogether.

 Tooth loss is not just a cosmetic issue, however.
 It can affect your oral health in several ways.
-Food can become stuck in the gap, increasing your chances of getting a cavity or periodontal disease.
-In more severe cases, when left untreated the missing tooth can cause irreversible damage that includes bone loss and receding gums.
+If a tooth is not replaced, you will experience loss of bone in the jaw and receding gums.
 Without a root present and a tooth to chew and stimulate the bone underneath, your jawbone will start to deteriorate.

 Replacing Missing Teeth with Dental Implants

 This restorative dentistry treatment is a long-lasting, healthy way to replace one or more missing teeth.
 All dental implants have three parts: